QuickStart Web Automation

 After the creation of your Project, you'll see that we've created all automatically three folders.
 The first folder here is related to two Scenarios, evidently useful for managing the end-to-end Scenario models.
 Then you've got the Components folder for model Components of the application along with any Automation Modules.

-One layer into the Components folder we've automatically created an Actions folder, where a series of default Web Actions are to get you started with modelling and automating using Test Modeller.
+One layer into the Components folder we've automatically created an Actions folder, where a series of default Web Actions are to get you started with modelling and automating using Quality Modeller.

 Tutorial Steps

-Step 1 - For Test Modeller to build the automation library and initial assets you need to set up a Project.
+Step 1 - For Quality Modeller to build the automation library and initial assets you need to set up a Project.
 So in the main portal click Create Project.

 Name the Project, give it a description, and select next.